Left and Center: Mary circa, 1974

 Missing From: Fort Worth, Tarrant County, Texas

 Classification: Non-Family Abduction

 Height and Weight: 5’6″ and 108 pounds

-Distinguishing Characteristics: White Female, Brown hair, Green eyes, Rachel has a small scar on her chin, her upper front tooth is chipped, her maiden name is “Arnold” and she usually goes by her middle name “Rachel”
+Distinguishing Characteristics: Caucasian Female, Brown hair, Green eyes, Rachel has a small scar on her chin, her upper front tooth is chipped, her maiden name is “Arnold” and she usually goes by her middle name “Rachel”

 Clothing/Jewelry Description: A wedding ring

 Details of Disappearance

 Mary Trlica was last seen with Lisa Renee Wilson and Julie Ann Moseley on December 23rd 1974 in Fort Worth, Texas.
 They were spending the day Christmas shopping at the Seminary South Shopping Center.
 Lisa was a friend of Julie’s family and Julie has never met Rachel prior to the trip.

 Julie lived across the street from Lisa’s grandmother at the time of her disappearance which was where Lisa was spending the late morning hours of December 23rd.
 Lisa originally asked Julie’s older brother, Terry, who she was dating at the time, to accompany her and Mary to the mall but he couldn’t go.
 The girls let Julie tag along after she got permission from her mother to do so.

 The trio left just before noon and arrived at the Army/Navy store to get Christmas presents from the layaway.
 They then went to the Seminary South Shopping Center.
 They parked the Trlica family’s Oldsmobile on the upper parking level near the Sears Department Store.